 3. Never disrespect

 Nothing out of the ordinary here.
-Every company has got to do a great job selling or they will not be around long.
+Every company has got to master the art of selling or they will not be around long.
 The film highlights the lack of respect of salespeople.
 And verbal abuse.
 This approach may have been effective once upon a time, but not today.

 But not everyone got the memo.
 A good friend recently shared some shocking news.
 The owner of her company consistently shouts profanities to her entire team during conference calls.
 This is unnecessary, ignorant, and wrong.

-Out of all the top reasons why employees leave their jobs, this is the easiest to understand.
-Treat your employees poorly and they will leave.
-How can business owner expect to grow a business without one of their most valuable assets: good employees?
+Out of all the top reasons why some leave, this is the easiest to understand.
+Treat your team poorly and they will leave.
+How can a founder scale their operation without the most valuable asset: a good labor force?

 The gig economy has changed everything.
-Operate like it’s 1980 and you’re going out of business.
-Companies like Uber, Airbnb, and Fiverr change the way we conduct business.
-Or the way we should.
+Operate like it’s 1980 and your firm is headed for bankruptcy.
+Companies like Uber, Airbnb, and Fiverr are called disruptors for a reason.

-Workers love the ability to clock in when they desire.
-To schedule their work around their lives, and not their lives around their work.
+Folks love the ability to clock in when they desire.
+To schedule their job around their lives, and not the other way around.
 Such a small detail with huge impact potential.

-But not every business model can survive such accommodations.
+But not every venture can survive such accommodations.
 Point taken.
 But what can you make better?
-Are you open to alternate ideas and an adoption of new ways to run your business?
+Are you open to alternate ideas and an adoption of new ways to operate?

 The pride beaming across Monica’s face was priceless as I told our team, “Don’t ask me, ask Monica.
 She’s in charge.”
-Sure, it was my company and Monica worked for me.
+Sure, it was my company and Monica was a hired hand.
 But I learned the value of recognition.

-Already a hardworking and motivated employee, Monica took things to another level.
+Already a hardworking and motivated person, Monica took things to another level.
 Here actions and demeanor with customers told the story.
-In her mind she was no longer just an employee.
+In her mind she was no longer just a custodian.
 She was now a part of a larger vision in which she saw a future.